juji-io/site/blog/a-step-to-step-guide-to-customer-service-chatbots-with-nlp-no-coding-required.md

 As you can imagine, a user can interrupt an ongoing chat flow and activates a new one anywhere, anytime.
 In other words, **a chat flow can arbitrarily nest one or more other chat flows**.
 Fortunately, **Juji *automatically* manages all chat flows and keep track of the conversation context** so you don't need to manually track the conversation context or wire different chat flows together.

-Here is a [short Youtube video](https://youtu.be/6kzST4vO_KU) that shows how to create multi-turn chat flows to handle complex questions and [a blog post](https://juji.io/blog/how-to-make-your-chatbot-to-answer-non-trivial-questions/) on the whole process in more detail.
+Here is a [short Youtube video](https://youtu.be/6kzST4vO_KU) that shows how to create multi-turn chat flows to handle complex questions and [a blog post](https://juji.io/blog/how-to-make-your-chatbot-to-answer-non-trivial-questions/) on detailing the whole process.

 ## Step 3.
 Monitor and improve customer service chatbot periodically